 About Alexia Vernon

 Branded a “Moxie Maven” by the White House, Alexia supports visionary leaders to use public speaking and live events to spread their ideas, grow their tribes, and add meaningful revenue to their businesses.
-A contributor to media such as CNN, NBC, Forbes, Inc. and Women’s Health, Alexia has just released a FREE video series, Workshops That Wow, that teaches how to create epic (and profitable!) live events that convert participants into long-time, happy clients.
-Grab Alexia’s Workshops That Wow training HERE.
+Alexia is a contributor to media such as CNN, NBC, Forbes, Inc. and Women’s Health.

 Guest blogging is one of the best ways to showcase your expertise and get your voice heard.